+Investment balances increased during the year by £82 million mainly due to slippage in capital expenditure.
 The Council manages its investments in-house and invests with the institutions listed in the Council's approved counterparty list.
-The Council's aim is to achieve the optimum return on its investments remaining within the authorised levels of security and liquidity.
-The risk appetite of the Council was medium in order to give priority to security of its investments.
+The Council's aim is to achieve the optimum return on its investments while remaining within the authorised levels of security and liquidity.

-The Council invests for a range of periods from overnight to 12 months for banks and building societies dependent on the Council's cash flows, the interest rates on offer, durational limits set out in the approved investment strategy and assumptions about future changes in interest rates.
-Funds are also placed with other local authorities for longer periods
+The Council invests for a range of periods from overnight to 12 months for banks and building societies, dependent on the Council's cash flows, the interest rates on offer, durational limits set out in the approved investment strategy and assumptions about future changes in interest rates.
+Funds are also placed with other local authorities for longer periods.
+Although market rates remain low the Council has achieved higher than average interest rates on its investments during the period.